Notice: Kagari Ginza (Honten / head shop) moved.

 Niboshi Shoyu soba

 Almost all people eat Toripaitan soba at Kagari.
-But Niboshi shoyu soba (Soy sauce with dried bonito broth) is my delight ramen soup.
+But Niboshi shoyu soba (Soy sauce with dried sardine broth) is my delight ramen soup.
 So, I tried it when I visited there second time.

 Niboshi shoyu soba (煮干醤油SOBA, 900 yen) with soft-boiled egg (味玉, 120 yen)